Ashutoshsrivastava11/BookWorm/README.md

 # BookWorm

 BookWorm is a comprehensive book management system designed to provide an intuitive user experience for managing books, reviews, and user authentication.
 This project is built with a Java Spring Boot backend and a React frontend, ensuring a seamless integration and robust functionality.
+### Functionality Overview

+- **Backend**:
+  - Provides RESTful APIs for managing books, users, and reviews.
+  - Includes authentication and role-based access control using JWT.
+  - Handles database operations and business logic through various services.

+- **Frontend**:
+  - Implements a responsive user interface with React.
+  - Allows users to view, add, and manage books and reviews.
+  - Provides user authentication and registration features.
+  - Includes context management for user sessions and API services for data handling.

+## Getting Started

+### Backend

+1. Navigate to the `backend/` directory.
+2. Run `mvn spring-boot:run` to start the Spring Boot application.

+### Frontend

+1. Navigate to the `frontend/` directory.
+2. Run `npm install` to install the required dependencies.
+3. Run `npm start` to start the React development server.
 ## Project Structure

 ### Backend